Vyral/justin-udy/_posts/2021-02-11-whats-happening-with-new-construction.md

 New construction has changed significantly over the last 12 to 24 months.
 There are a few things you should know whether you’re considering buying, upgrading, or just looking at the market.&nbsp;

 The top 10 builders in the country make up 30% of all single-family home sales.
 Builders own tons of land, and they’re selling it.
-Lumber prices have also increased in the last year by up to 170%. **Lumber prices alone make a new home about $40,000 more expensive** than in the recent past.&nbsp;
+Lumber prices have also increased in the last year by up to 170%. **Lumber prices alone make a new home about $40,000 more expensive to build** than in the recent past.&nbsp;

 {% include pullquote.html %}